Majestic Northern Rockies on the Alaska Highway

 Our Trip through the Northern Rockies on the Alaska Highway

-We drove the first 300 miles of our trip up the Alaska Highway to Fort Nelson in one day.
+We drove the first 300 miles up the Alaska Highway to Fort Nelson in one day.
 After visiting and resting in Fort Nelson for the next two nights, we departed early for our journey to Muncho Lake.
-The last 100 miles to Muncho Lake were very scenic going through the Northern Rockies on the Alaska Highway.
+The last 100 miles to Muncho Lake were scenic, going through the Northern Rockies on the Alaska Highway.

 The northbound construction crew from Dawson Lake met up with the southbound crew coming from Watson Lake at Contact Creek.

-The northbound construction crew from Dawson Lake met up with the southbound crew coming from Watson Lake here at Contact Creek.
+The northbound construction crew from Dawson Lake met up with the southbound crew from Watson Lake at Contact Creek.
 Of course, there wasn’t a gas station here at that time.

 Fort Nelson to Muncho Lake

 As we departed Fort Nelson, we immediately began to see more bears along the road.
-South of Fort Nelson, on the first 300 miles we saw 3 bears.
+We saw three bears south of Fort Nelson during the first 300 miles.
 The last one was just to the south of town at the end of our drive for the day.
 I had to hit the brakes for that one.
-When he saw me he ran back into the forest.
+When he saw me, he ran back into the forest.
 When we departed Fort Nelson, we saw three more bears in the first half hour of our trip.
 In the next half hour, I had to report to Tami that I lost count.
 Was that six?
 I don’t know.

 Entrance to the Signpost Forest in Watson Lake, Yukon Territory